Seoul Halloween crowd crush: Mental health

-Many survivors of the Itaewon disaster subsequently suffered from post-traumatic stress disorder (PTSD).
+Many survivors have subsequently suffered from post-traumatic stress disorder (PTSD).
 The National Center for Disaster and Trauma and local mental health welfare centers were treating (as of 13 December 2022) over 1,300 cases of surviving victims and survivors of the victims of the disaster.
-A high school student was found dead on 12 December in a motel in Mapo District, Seoul in a suspected suicide.
-The Ministry of Home Affairs and Security officially recognized him as the 159th dead of the Itaewon disaster on 3 January, citing legal and medical experts.
-The Ministry of Interior and Safety said bereaved families of the victim will be eligible for the same state support such as a financial relief as other victims.
-Regarding the young man who died at this time, the Prime Minister Han Duck-soo said to the victim, "I wish I was a little firmer", causing controversy.
-The opposition parties criticized it as 'a shocking absurd statement that blames the moat'.
+The Ministry of Interior and Safety said bereaved families of the victims will be eligible for the same state support, such as financial relief, as with other victims.

+In October 2023, the South Korean government reported 1,316 firemen who responded to the incident still experienced psychological trauma.
+The National Fire Agency said, at the time, these individuals were undergoing treatment from complications.

 Publication of the names of the fatalities

 No official list of the deceased has been released.
-On 14 November 2022, media published a list with the names of 155 fatalities, which was later criticized.
-It did not disclose personal information such as the victims ages, or show their photos.The Minister of Public Administration and Security claimed in public that he did not have a list of deaths, but it was controversial when media reports said he had already secured the list.
+On 14 November 2022, a list of 155 names was published, but this was widely criticized.
+The list did not disclose personal information such as the victims' ages, or show their photos.
+The Minister of Public Administration and Security claimed that he did not have a list of deaths, a statement that controversially conflicted media reporting.